bigkahuna443/SkinModHelper/docs/guide/README.md

 hashSeed
 -----------------------------------
 We should have mentioned that the SkinModHelper will make your player skin compatible with CelesteNet.
-SkinModHelper use a "hashSeed" to do it, that "hashSeed" defaults is "[Options]"
+SkinModHelper use a "hashSeed" to do it, that "hashSeed" defaults is "[SkinName]"

 If your skin happens to conflict with other skins when compatible with CelesteNet, Then you can use this to change and fix it.